 To bridge this gap, we introduce \ours, a unified framework for explaining prediction changes in online time series monitoring.
 We begin with a problem setup of \emph{explaining prediction changes in online time series}, attributing features to differences between adjacent steps rather than single-step predictions.
 Within this framework, we successfully adapt 14 mainstream XAI methods---including general approaches~\citep{lime,shap,ig,deeplift,fo} and time series-specific ones~\citep{fit,winit,dynamask,extrmask,contralsp,timex,timex++,timing}---via a wrapper function that transforms single-time explanations to directly quantify prediction changes.
-We also propose a unified evaluation suite for online time series XAI, assessing attributions for faithfulness, sufficiency, completeness, coherence, and efficiency, providing a holistic standard over fragmented practices.
-Within this framework, we uncover that conventional gradient-based methods like Integrated Gradients (IG)~\citep{ig} typically outperform recent alternatives, consistent with offline setting~\citep{timing}.
+We also propose a novel evaluation suite for online time series XAI, assessing attributions for faithfulness, sufficiency, completeness, coherence, and efficiency, providing a holistic standard over fragmented practices.
+Within this framework, we uncover that conventional gradient-based methods like Integrated Gradients (IG)~\citep{ig} typically outperform recent alternatives, consistent with recent findings in single-time settings~\citep{timing}.

 Motivated by these observations, we introduce \underline{S}hifted \underline{W}indow \underline{In}tegrated \underline{G}radients (\method), a novel XAI method for explaining prediction changes in online time series.
 IG typically exploits integration along a straight path from a zero baseline to the input, failing to capture temporal dynamics and inducing an out-of-distribution (OOD) problem. \method\ addresses these issues by generalizing the integration path with the retrospective prediction window as baseline and performing piecewise line integrals through intermediate windows between two time steps.
 This yields faithful and interpretable attributions that capture temporal dynamics and mitigate OOD issues, while satisfying desirable theoretical properties for online time series monitoring---completeness, implementation invariance, and skew-symmetry.
 Extensive experiments under a wide range of settings, spanning diverse datasets and model architectures, verify that \method\ outperforms existing baselines.